chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/how-to-disable-policy-enforcement.md

 toc: true
 ---

 > _This document relates to Chainguard Enforce.
 In order to follow along, you will need access to Chainguard Enforce.
-You can request access through selecting **Chainguard Enforce for Kubernetes** on the [inquiry form](https://www.chainguard.dev/get-demo?utm_source=docs)._
+You can request access through selecting **Chainguard Enforce** on the [inquiry form](https://www.chainguard.dev/contact?utm_source=docs)._

 In the event of an incident response or another situation where you may need to modify Chainguard Enforce to _warn_ about instead of _fail_ a given policy, you can modify the policy configuration.